freedomofpress/securedrop-builder/README.md

 PKG_DIR=/home/user/code/securedrop-client make requirements
 ```

-This will create the proper `requirements.txt` file in the project directory along with the binary wheel
+This will create the proper `build-requirements.txt` file in the project directory along with the binary wheel
 hashes from our own Python package index server.

 If we are missing any wheels from our cache/build/server, it will let you know with a following message.